ssunkara1/Scipy2018_examples/README.md

 Purpose: Introduction and sneak peek into new features

 * Intro to bqplot - edit this to have the following new fatures
-    * Adding new selector features
+    * Adding new selector features - done
-    * Adding new color scale features
+    * Adding new color scale features - done
-    * Image mark example - Add additional marks to image?
-Interactivity example?
+    * Image mark example - done
+    * <b>TODO: Add interactivity to image mark example</b>

 ---